If you didn’t already know, “onomatopoeia” is a term that sounds like its own name when spoken.

 Reason #4: The Brake System Needs Lubricating

 Imagine running a marathon without any water.
-Sound fun?
+Sound enjoyable?
 The same goes for the brakes in your car.
-If they don’t receive enough lubrication, there’s a good chance a grinding sound will eventually arise.
+If they don’t receive sufficient lubrication, there’s a good chance a grinding sound will eventually arise.

-Usually, the fasteners of the brake caliper are responsible for keeping it secure.
-When they corrode, it may create a scraping noise.
+Typically, the fasteners of the brake caliper are responsible for keeping it secure.
+When they corrode, it may create a shrill noise.

 Although you can substitute them on your own with an inexpensive cost, it could be simpler to let a store handle the task.
 Nevertheless, to avoid it becoming a problem, make sure to lubricate them every month.